How to become a nutritionist or dietitian: My career journey and honest advice

-How much dietitians or nutrition earn differs depending on your level of experience and your skill set and where you work (e.g rural or urban).
+How much dietitians or nutritionists earn differs depending on your level of experience and your skillset and where you work (e.g rural or urban).

 Hospital work: If you’re a dietitian working in a hospital, you’ll earn around $60,000-$110,000 (before tax) depending on what ‘level’ you are at.
 As you progress year by year, you can earn a little more.

 Private practice: When I ran a private practice, I charged per client.
-You can google nutritionists near you to get an idea of current price per session.
+You can google nutritionists near you to get an idea of the current price per session.
 Consultations generally range from $100-200 for an initial consultation (45 min -1 hour) and $50-100 for a follow-up (about 20-30 mins).

 Consulting: When you’re a consultant nutritionist, you typically charge per hour (but I also do packages depending on the job).
 When you start out, you might start with a free around $30-50/hour and work up from there.
 Many top nutritionists charge $250+/hour.
 When quoting, keep in mind that you’ll have to pay GST, tax and your own super.